disco85/xfce4-meta-theme/README.md

 - thunar (currently is not implemented)
 - xfce4-terminal

 in one "meta"-theme file treating them as one complex theme.

-It includes even visual settings of a XFCE4 terminal (colors, background...) as well as window decorations.
+**It includes even visual settings of a XFCE4 terminal (colors, background...) as well as window decorations, the desktop settings (wallpaper, etc), icon theme, cursors...**

 Examples: